isomerpages/moe-westwoodsec/_about-ww/School Song.md

 A day at Westwood is a day of hopes and dreams <br>
 We face our challenges ahead with pride and integrity <br>
-We’ll show the world our open minds will help us shine in every way <br>
+We’ll show the world our open minds will help us shine in every way&nbsp;<br>
 At the fore we’ll always be

 **Chorus**

 Like a tree we’re rooted firmly<br>
-Spread our branches high and wide <br>
+Spread our branches high and wide&nbsp;<br>
 Like a tree we’ll grow so strongly<br>
 Lift our crowns to the sky<br>
-Like a tree we’re rooted deeply<br>
-Standing tall as we learn and grow<br>
-Like a tree we’ll grow so strongly<br>
-Lifting Westwood to the sky

 **Verse 3**